 Yakiniku (Japanese grilled meat) is perhaps the least-sounding vegan food in the world.
-However, a plant-based, “fake meat” option is at all Yakiniku Like restaurants, a popular do-it-yourself yakiniku chain restaurant in Tokyo, Osaka, and all throughout Japan.
+However, a plant-based, “fake meat” option is at limited Yakiniku Like restaurants, a popular do-it-yourself yakiniku chain restaurant in Tokyo, Osaka, and all throughout Japan.
 For more information about current menu offerings and whether or not the restaurant you are visiting has plant-based “meat,” contact the store directly.

 This 100% vegetarian and vegan-friendly yakiniku here is made from soybean proteins and other plant-based ingredients by an alternative meat-producing startup in Japan, Next Meats.
 With a similar mission to Impossible Foods, Next Meats is environmentally driven to increase vegan-friendly options.